rochelleterman/PS239T/08_webscraping/02_lecture-notes.md

 ## Webscraping v.
 APIs

 * Webscraping Benefits
-	* Any content that can be viewed on a webpage can be scraped.
-[Period](https://blog.hartleybrody.com/web-scraping/)
+	* Pretty much any content that can be viewed on a webpage can be scraped. (https://blog.hartleybrody.com/web-scraping/)
 	* No API needed
 	* No rate-limiting or authentication (usually)